1pix/dataquery/Documentation/User/Index.rst

   errors early on.
 Note that a condition of "LIMIT 1" is applied to the query before executing it, to avoid draining server resources needlessly.

+The "Full Text Indices" field indicates if any fulltext index exists for the main table of the query and gives hint about how to use it.

 .. _user-manual-advanced: